min69u/Reforestation/README.md

-## How do you organize a space party?
-You planet.
+## What do you call a fish wearing a bowtie?
+Sofishticated.